The Essential Guide to Setting Up Your Pickup Camper

 Lagun table leg

-Our pickup camper is specifically designed to fit the Defender’s bed.
+Our pickup camper is specially designed to fit the Defender’s bed.
 It provides a self-sufficient solution with optimal comfort and plenty of storage for long trips.
-Every inch of this camper has been optimized to maximize space without compromising maneuverability, while respecting the vehicle’s gross vehicle weight rating (GVWR).
+Every square centimetre of this camper has been optimised to maximise space without compromising manoeuvrability, while respecting the vehicle’s GVW.

 Kitchen Area

-Our pickup camper features a fully equipped kitchenette, including:
+Our pickup camper integrates a complete kitchenette including:

-The Primus portable stove, intentionally not fixed, offers great flexibility.
-Powerful and efficient, it allows for quick and effective cooking, whatever the conditions.
+The removable Primus burner, intentionally not fixed, offers great freedom of use.
+Powerful and efficient, it allows for quick and effective cooking regardless of conditions.

 Bathroom